-The taste of honey still warm from the hive, the happy racket of a friendly crowd and the tangy scent of fresh sourdough joyfully bombard the senses at a Farmers’ Market.
+The taste of honey still warm from the hive, the happy racket of a friendly crowd and the tangy scent of fresh sourdough joyfully bombard the senses at one of the Kootenay Farmers’ Markets.

 Nakusp Farmers' Market; photo by Kari Medig

 A throwback to an era when food didn’t come in plastic packaging, these markets are popping up all over the Kootenays.
-From Kaslo to Cranbrook and Elkford to Revelstoke, there are now 20 Kootenay Farmers' markets operating throughout the summer.
+From Kaslo to Cranbrook and Elkford to Revelstoke, there are over 20 Kootenay Farmers' Markets operating throughout the summer.

 ~ Castlegar (Saturday - 9am to 1pm)